This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 - Bake for 20-25 minutes.

-- Remove from oven when a toothpick comes out clean.
+- Remove from oven when a toothpick inserted in the middle of a muffin comes out clean.

 Recipes written and produced on Kylee Cooks are for informational purposes only.
 Kylee is not a certified nutritionist.
 Nutritional data provided on Kylee Cooks has not been evaluated or approved by a nutritionist or the Food and Drug Administration.